rjbultitude/scrolling-slider/README.md

 ## Quick start

-Simply load and run the script in any app

-In the future I will make it fully CJS and AMD compatible
+Install [JQuery 1.11+](http://code.jquery.com/jquery-1.11.1.js) and [Debounce Throttle](https://github.com/cowboy/jquery-throttle-debounce) in your apllication

+Then load ScrollingSlider.js

 ## Features

+* List items can be any width
-* Items can be any size and different sizes
+* List items can each be a different width
 * Left/Right Controls are hidden when fully scrolled left/right
+* Supports two layout modes: standard and mobile
+* Controls are hidden if the list contents are smaller then the container

+## Caveats
 * Depends on JQuery and JQuery Debounce Throttle
-* supports two layout modes: standard and mobile
-* Controls are hidden if the list contents are smaller then the container

 ## References
 [JQuery](https://jquery.com/)